Oiboaboa/IMIncremental-fish/README.md

 # IMIncremental-fish
 auto fisher
-well good luck installing ask chat-gpt if u dont understend want i wrote or its still not working after
+Well, good luck installing it.
+Ask ChatGPT if you don’t understand what I wrote, or if it’s still not working afterward.

 install studio code install python(easier if u use microsoft store for some reason)